 When dealing with lower back pain, it is important to accept limitations and adapt.
 Start taking notes that trigger your back pain the most and avoid them if possible.
 Listen to your body and learn to pace yourself, even if this means taking a break when mowing the lawn, or making several trips when carrying groceries.
 Not only will this ease your back pain, but it will also prevent the underlying condition from worsening.

-This update is brought to you by the Cantor Spine Institute, a minimally invasive spine surgery center located in Fort Lauderdale, Florida.
 We utilize groundbreaking ultrasonic minimally invasive spine surgery techniques to treat a number of cervical and lumbar spine conditions including cervical disc herniation, ossification of the posterior longitudinal ligament, spondylolisthesis, and more.
 For more information or to schedule a complimentary MRI review, please call 954-280-7449.